 Orange juice isn’t the only juice that pairs well with beer!
 Because beer is bitter, mixing it with sweet apple juice reduces the unwanted tart taste in beer.
-This mix is best in a 1:1 ratio, so fill half your glass with non-hoppy beer and the other half with your favorite apple juice (I like Tree Top Apple Juice (Amazon), and you’ve got yourself a tasty shandy (aka Beer Cocktail)!
+This mix is best in a 1:1 ratio, so fill half your glass with non-hoppy beer and the other half with your favorite apple juice (I like (Amazon), and you’ve got yourself a tasty shandy (aka Beer Cocktail)!

 You can also try adding lemonade to a light beer for a sweeter taste, perfect in the summer!
 If you’re looking for a cold-weather shandy, try mixing your beer with cranberry juice and ginger beer for a drink that tastes great in any season.